fxsocheleau/cyclostationarity-uac/README.md

 # cyclostationarity-uac

 This repository contains the Matlab code to accompany the following publication:
-F.-X. Socheleau, *Cyclostationarity of Communication Signals in Underwater Acoustic Channels*, IEEE JOE, accepted for publication
+F.-X. Socheleau, *Cyclostationarity of Communication Signals in Underwater Acoustic Channels*,  accepted for publication in IEEE Journal of Oceanic Engineering

 This code is published under the MIT License (see full license in the 'LICENSE' file)